I thought I would write up a quick review of my new AWG100. I'm sure most of my observations aren't unique, but I figured why not?

 - Digital features useless without sufficient ambient light (the LED does not illuminate the digital windows)

 - Digital window for date isn't easy to read at a glance

 - Not overly large*

 Most of my criticisms are fairly insignificant and I was aware of most of them before I purchased the watch.
 The only thing that I wasn't aware of was the lack of digital illumination at night and that was something that never occurred to me to think about.
 The LED lights up the surface of the face from the bottom and it's easy to tell the time, but there is no backlight for the digital screens, so you basically can't see them at all in the dark.
 The AWG100 does feel somewhat small, which I think is both good and bad (hence my *).
 I usually don't take my watch off for anything, so having a watch that isn't all that bulky on my wrist means that I don't have it getting hung up on stuff or otherwise getting in the way.
 The downside of that is it does look like it should be a little larger to me; not much, but I think it would look better if it were larger.
-My wrist is just over 7.5" so I don't really consider my wrist overly large or small.
+My wrist is just under 7.5" so I don't really consider my wrist overly large or small.